 Due to their Perceiving trait, ISFPs are usually naturally accepting of new situations.
 INFJs, however, may have a difficult time processing new situations, since they tend to follow set plans.
 ISFPs should help INFJs focus on the positive aspects of change and create a new plan or routine.

-INFJs and ISFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFJ and ISFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFJs should avoid expressing themselves too conceptually or hypothetically around ISFPs, while ISFPs should try to be consistent and reliable around INFJs.

-INFJs and ISFPs can encourage and motivate each other in their personal and professional lives.
+INFJ and ISFP types can encourage and motivate each other in their personal and professional lives.

 INFJs can motivate ISFPs by being supportive and allowing them to follow a flexible schedule, while ISFPs can encourage INFJs by recognizing and offering appreciation for their creative ideas and contributions.